A Sampler of Courage: Part 3On September 18, 2019 by Elyse

 . . .
 Just kidding.
 According to my website stats, you’re the only ones here.
 Don’t move a muscle unless you’re scrolling down.

 With few exceptions, people don’t like to hear or say what is difficult, unpopular or hurtful—to others or especially oneself.
 We’re too nice, too afraid or simply too lazy to call out wrongdoing.
 Guilty as charged: I kept my mouth shut every time John Doe copied my answers on Spanish quizzes.
 De nada para el A, Johnny.
 But once in a while, someone speaks out, “snitches get stitches” be damned.
 And even more rarely, their revelations have an impact far beyond a high school grade point average.

 Here in the U.S., courageous whistleblowers have been around at least as long as the nation itself.
-In February of 1777, ten American naval and marine officers and one midshipman held a secret meeting below deck on the warship Warren, anchored near Providence, Rhode Island.
+In February of 1777, 10 American naval and marine officers and one midshipman held a secret meeting below deck on the warship Warren, anchored near Providence, Rhode Island.
 Alas, their secret password has been lost to history.

 The subject was their captain, Commodore Esek Hopkins, commander in chief of the Continental Navy.
 Described as a man “destitute of the principles, both of religion and Morality” and “remarkably addicted to profane Swearing,” he was a character right out of the movie “Horrible Bosses.”
 In addition to his potty mouth, the sailors had a litany of complaints against him, including cruel treatment of prisoners.
-They had to decide whether to report the commodore to the only authority that could stop him—the Continental Congress, the body that had appointed him in the first place.
+They had to decide whether to report the commodore to the only authority that could stop him: the Continental Congress, the very body that had appointed him in the first place.

 The sailors’ pro and con list might have looked something like this: